 - You can get on the Hetta-Näkkälä Trail at many spots in the village of Hetta:

-- The trail is easiest to get onto at the grounds of Fell-Lapland Nature Centre.
+- The trail is easiest to get onto at the grounds of Fell-Lapland Visitor Centre.

 - There is an intersection about one kilometre east of the centre of Hetta Village right before the police department with a sign for "Hetta-Näkkälä".
 Turn onto this road Pulkkatie.
 The trail then turns left towards a lit jogging track.